fmstacco/healthylife-organicshop/README.md

 # **Healty Life Organic Shop - Project Portfolio 5**

-Healthy Life Organic Shop is an e-commerce store that sells organic products.
+Healthy Life Organic Shop is an e-commerce ficticional online store that sells a range of organic goods that are free from pesticides and GMO ingredients.
+The Organic Shop offers a carefully curated organic items from fresh produce to pantry essentials, cosmetics, and even cleaning supplies.
+We have a blog that provides valuable insights and tips for maintaining a healthy lifestyle.

+This is a fictional website that was created for Portfolio Project 5 - Diploma in Full Stack Software Development at the Code Institute.

 Welcome to the live site here: <a href="https://organic-shop.herokuapp.com/" target="_blank">Healthy Life Organic Shop</a>